18 BEST Books About Birds (That Are Actually FUN To Read)

 This book details many aspects of his life as the author interviewed 116 people who knew Peterson.

 Here are two other Roger Tory Peterson books worth reading:

 - All Things Reconsidered: My Birding Adventures by Roger Tory Peterson

 - Peterson wrote a column for Bird Watchers digest from 1984 to 1996.
 This is a collection of his best essays that appeared during that time.

 - Wild America by Roger Tory Peterson and James Fisher

-- In 1953 Peterson and Fisher set off on a 30,000 miles trip around America documenting what they saw.
-An amazing road trip book that will instantly inspire you to hit the road!
+- In 1953 Peterson and Fisher set off on a 30,000 miles trip around America, documenting what they saw.
+An epic road trip book that will instantly inspire you to hit the road!

 Birding is considered a fun activity enjoyed by millions, but it was once just an eccentric hobby.
 This is a great book to learn about the evolution of birding throughout the years to see how it became what it is today.

 Instead of reading the full biographies listed above, this book hits on all of the key figures and “forefathers” of American birding and recognizes the achievements of birders throughout history.

 What are your favorite birding and bird watching books?